Giraffes are the world’s tallest species but Greed has made their lives brutish and short.

 Let’s stop the “Silent Extinction” of Africa’s fast disappearing “Sentinels of the Savannah” before they are all gone.

-By Allen R. Sandico MPA, founder and Chief Elephant Officer™ (CEO) of Tusk Task Force.
+By Allen R. Sandico KTJ MPA, founder and Chief Elephant Officer™ (CEO) of Tusk Task Force.

 “Lumping all giraffes into one species obscures the reality that some kinds of giraffe are on the brink.
 Some of these populations number only a few hundred individuals and need immediate protection”

 — David Brown PhD, conservation biologist at UCLA and lead author of the study, Extensive population genetic structure in the giraffe, published on December 21, 2007

 In today’s Extinction Economy, hundreds of the world’s biggest underdogs are killed for their parts by poachers whose profits fund terrorism every single day.

 We refer to these underdogs as the African Trifecta — elephants, giraffes, and rhinos — whose numbers are on the brink of extinction.

 Our only purpose is to stop this madness.